 Digital Air Ground Integration Range (DAGIR)

-Sundt’s concrete team played an instrumental role in achieving the tight schedule by manufacturing all of the concrete blocks for the targets—nearly 11,000 in all.
-They were cast using an efficient assembly line approach that boosted productivity rates by more than 30 percent over what was originally projected…and earned accolades from the client, the U.S. Army Corps of Engineers.
+Sundt’s self-perform capabilities for concrete played an instrumental role in achieving the tight schedule by manufacturing all of the concrete blocks for the targets—nearly 11,000 in all.
+They were cast using an efficient assembly-line approach that boosted productivity rates by more than 30% over what was originally projected, and we earned accolades from the U.S. Army Corps of Engineers.

 The unique range has digitally controlled targets, which allow for the creation of unlimited combat scenarios.
 Sensors in the targets and vehicles gather information that then becomes part of the review and feedback process.
 After soldiers complete a simulated mission on the range, they return to the After Action Review (AAR) building to view a recording and debrief with their superiors.